Orange Sky Laundry: Awards

-On Australia Day 2016, the two co-founders were jointly named Young Australians of the Year.
+On Australia Day 2016, the two co-founders were awarded joint Young Australians of the Year for their social entrepreneurship.
 In their acceptance speeches after being announced as winners by the Australian prime minister, Malcolm Turnbull, Patchett said "we can restore respect, raise health standards and be a catalyst for conversation".
 Marchesi continued "It's so crazy and humbling to think such a simple idea has had such a significant impact".

 In June 2016 they were invited to Frankfurt, Germany to receive a Global Best Practices Award: Special Award for Corporate Social Responsibility.

 In October 2018, Orange Sky was given the People's Choice Award in the Google Impact Challenge Australia.

-Orange Sky Showers

-On 23 August 2016, Orange Sky launched a new mobile service: free hot showers for the homeless.

-One of the homeless to first try the shower van described it as "bloody awesome".
-The first van is being trialled in Brisbane, but will then be permanently moved to Melbourne as it was funded by the Shine On Foundation which is based in Melbourne.
+In November of 2025, Orange Sky co-founder and CEO, Lucas Patchett, was shortlisted for Not-for-Profit Executive of the Year at The CEO Magazine Executive of the Year Awards.